2021 Veterans Day Discounts & Deals

 Home Depot – Home Depot offers a 10% discount to all veterans on Nov.
 11. Home Depot offers a 10% discount year-round to active duty and retirees.

 Publix – Veterans, active military personnel, and their families save 10% on groceries on Nov.
-11.MORE NEWS: Masks May Soon Be Optional For All Miami-Dade, Broward Public School Students
+11.MORE NEWS: New Study Finds COVID-19 Antibodies Present In Breast Milk Of Moms

 Target – Target is offering a 10% discount from Oct.
 31 through Nov.
 13 to active-duty military personnel, veterans, and their families.